 - All Student Code Articles remain in effect during open house.
 Students will be expected to follow the University’s institutional policies concerning displays of affection.

-Open House may be terminated or canceled at anytime deemed necessary by the Residence Life Office, Area Coordinators and/or residence hall staff.
-Emergencies, disruptive behavior and/or inappropriate conduct are all sufficient causes to cancel an open house.
-Failure of hall residents and/or visitors to comply with the open house guidelines may result in the forfeiture of open-house privileges for the entire hall and may result in disciplinary action taken against the individuals involved.
+Guest Hours may be terminated or canceled at anytime deemed necessary by the Residence Life Office.
+Emergencies, disruptive behavior and/or inappropriate conduct are all sufficient causes to cancel Guest Hours.
+Failure of residents and/or visitors to comply with the Guest Hours guidelines may result in the forfeiture of Guest Hours privileges for the entire hall and may result in disciplinary action taken against the individuals involved.

 Apartments/Bob Barker Hall Suites